silvia-odwyer/YourZenBot/README.md

 Click on "Make App".
 Once the page has loaded, click on the option that allows you to make a bot.
 Call the bot "YourZenBot".

-3. Invite the bot you created to your server by replacing INSERT_YOUR_CLIENT_ID with your bot's client ID: https://discordapp.com/oauth2/authorize?&client_id=INSERT_YOUR_CLIENT_ID_HERE&scope=bot&permissions=0
+3. Invite the bot you created to your server by replacing INSERT_YOUR_CLIENT_ID_HERE with your bot's client ID: https://discordapp.com/oauth2/authorize?&client_id=INSERT_YOUR_CLIENT_ID_HERE&scope=bot&permissions=0

 4. Then, download my YourZenBot.py file, and paste your TOKEN ID into the last line of my YourZenBot.py file.